devCU/IPS-4.3-BitTracker/README.md

 #### Full featured bit torrent tracker application for IPS 4.2x/4.3x Community Suite

-- 07/29/18
+- 11/04/18
-    - Back from Vacation, moving forward on this project.
-	- Looking at a test on my board next week so we are close but lots to do so stay tuned
+    - Back in the saddle, have a few updates to do and then possible Beta in a week or so hopefully.

 - 05/24/18 entered Beta 2
     - Upgrading for 4.3x compatibility